cadenas-de-texto-puerto-serie-arduino

 }

-Read a text string with the String class
+Read a Text String with the String Class

-Combined with the Serial.readStringUntil(char) function, we can read a text string received by the serial port comfortably and easily.
+Combined with the function Serial.readStringUntil(char), we can read a text string received via the serial port in a comfortable and simple way.
 For example, it is common to use ‘\n’ as a separator to receive a complete line.

 #define DEBUG(a) Serial.println(a);